mkveerapen/covid19hgi_authorship/README.md

 *to note*:
 1) Author names must not have commas.
-2) Affiliations must be split by semicolons.
+2) Multiple affiliations must be split by semicolons.

 **script to run**: can be found in `script/authorshipListing.R` _main R package used_ : `officeR` (link found [here](https://davidgohel.github.io/officer/))